Table of Contents

-When should you do hand exercises?
+When should you do finger strengthening exercises for piano?

-💡PRO-TIP 1: Do these exercises before you practice
+- PRO-TIP 1: Exercise before you practice

 1st exercise: Practicing the correct hand position

-A quick word on hand posture
+A quick word on piano hand posture

 2nd exercise: Finger drills